KensoDev/perform_later/README.md

 The user should not wait for this on submit, it can be queued into later execution.

+## Installation
+gem install perform_later

+If you are using bundler, simply add
+`gem "perform_later"` to your Gemfile

 ## Configuration
 You can configure `perform_later` exactly as you configure your rails app.